smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 F3=Exit   F10=Hex/Char   F12=Cancel
 ```

-##### Menu Pathways
+#### Menu Pathways

-Main Menu \> Job track menu (#1) \> Work with captured jobs (WRKCAPJOB) (#11) \> Option 2 = Change \> F15=Change LDA
+Main Menu > Job track menu (#1) > Work with captured jobs (WRKCAPJOB) (#11) > Option 2 = Change > F15=Change LDA

-##### Fields
+#### Fields

-- Ruler/Character number:    A ruler appears across the top of the list display to help identify the ordinal position of each character in the LDA.
+- **Ruler/Character number**:    A ruler appears across the top of the list display to help identify the ordinal position of each character in the LDA.
 The numbers on the left of the display name the first character position of content appearing on each line.
-- Displayable character:     Displayable character content of the LDA content is shown in normal green, next to each character number that appears on the left side.
+- **Displayable character**:     Displayable character content of the LDA content is shown in normal green, next to each character number that appears on the left side.
-- Hexadecimal equivalents:   Hexadecimal equivalents of each character in the LDA content appear in over/under mode at each character position.
+- **Hexadecimal equivalents**:   Hexadecimal equivalents of each character in the LDA content appear in over/under mode at each character position.
 This representative view of the hexadecimal characters helps to identify content such as packed numeric data, or other binary data or control characters that cannot be represented on a 5250 (green screen) workstation display as single, displayable characters.

-##### Functions
+#### Functions

 - **F3=Exit**: Quits the display and returns to the menu.
 - **F12=Cancel**: Quits the display and returns to the previous screen.